olefriis/simplepvr/README.md

 [HDHomeRun network tuners](http://www.silicondust.com/).
 It's written in Ruby and is highly hackable.
 If you don't want to hack it, but just want a solid PVR system, no worries: It's dead-simple to use.

+SimplePVR does not contain its own player, but currently provides an XBMC plug-in and some half-hearted browser playback.
+Apart from that, all recordings are stored in a simple directory structure (see below for an explanation), so that you can just point your favorite player to the recordings.

 Why?
 ====
 MythTV stopped working for me and my HDHomeRun box in the 0.25 release.
 And even though MythTV has loads of merits, I just have no idea what to do when it stops working - I am not in control of my media center.

 During the last couple of years, I have spent a substantial amount of time on bugs that suddenly appeared in MythTV and suddenly went away.
 I really don't like using systems this brittle.